maglore9900/personal_Ollama_FAQ/README.md

 *You CAN use it with RAM, but it will be slower.*

+### 3.2) I don't have a GPU...
+That's fine, Ollama automatically will use your RAM.
+Just in case you missed it all the times its written here, RAM IS SLOW.

+# 3.3) I have more than one GPU...
+Ollama will use more than one GPU, BUT:
+- They need to be supported
+- They need to be the same manufacturer (both Nvidia or Both AMD, etc) *Caveat: You can run multiple instances of Ollama, one on an Nvidia card and one on an AMD for example*

-### 3.2) But wait, I have a mac, and it has Unified Memory!
+## 3.3) But wait, I have a mac, and it has Unified Memory!

 Ok, so basically its the same rules, but don't get hung up on RAM vs VRAM.
 You still need the memory to run the model.

 From what I understand, Unified Memory is slower than VRAM, but faster than RAM.
 I dunno, I dont use Macs.

-## 4) I am running Ollama but its not using all my resources OR I have a GPU and its not being used but my CPU is at 100%
+## 4) Ollama is not using all my resources OR GPU is not being used but my CPU is at 100%

 So, if you read #3 you know that you really want Ollama to use your GPU and to do that the model needs to fit into the available VRAM.